pifroggi/vs_degrade/README.md

   `args="-c:v mpeg2video -q:v 10 -flags +ildct+ilme -top 1"`
 * Make sure your randomized values are actually in the range supported by FFmpeg.

 __*`fields`* (optional)__
 Will seperate the clip into fields, degrade with ffmpeg, then put them back together.
-This creates combing/interlacing artifacts and more mosquito noise.
+This creates interlacing artifacts like combing and more mosquito noise.

 __*`planes`* (optional)__
 Which planes to degrade.
 Any unmentioned planes will simply be copied.
-If nothing is set, all planes will be color fixed.
+If nothing is set, all planes will be degraded.

 __*`path`* (optional)__
 Path to FFmpeg in case it is not auto-detected.